sjpcp5/obsidian_notes/Hobbies/DnD/Akira/2023 June 3rd DnD session.md

 - Ildensive hears a clicking sound then it stops.
 So it was the rock bouncing around.
 - Fukuar flys up and finds a ledge that is like a perch where a large animal was nesting
 - Fukuar transforms under the Queen into Kitten form.
 He tries to help the Queen land safely
+- Fukuar grabbed both guards, one of the guards grabbed the pole and most of the rope.
 -